Fire Alarm Keeps Going Off for No Reason

 Your Action Plan

+Document which detector keeps triggering — write down the address, zone, or location.
+Note when it triggers and what is happening in the building at those times.
+Identify the environmental conditions.
 Contact your fire alarm service company with this information.
-Most companies can assess the detector location, the environmental conditions, and the trigger patterns, and recommend the best solution: relocation, detector type change, cleaning, or replacement.
-The cost of professional assessment is minimal, and the solution they recommend will stop the false alarms permanently.
+Most companies assess the detector location, environmental conditions, and trigger patterns, then recommend the permanent solution: relocation, detector type change, cleaning, or replacement.

 Read more